-Headquartered just down the road from the World Center of Racing in Daytona Beach, FL, Visit Florida Racing has competed in every season of the GRAND-AM Rolex Sports Car Series since the series began in 2000; claiming 16 class wins, two team championships (2000, 2001), one driver championship (2001) and a Rolex 24 class victory (2002).
+Headquartered just down the road from the World Center of Racing in Daytona Beach, Florida, VISIT FLORIDA Racing has competed in every season of the IMSA WeatherTech SportsCar Championship beginning with the former GRAND-AM Rolex Sports Car Series in 2000.

 The team currently competes in the ultracompetitive Prototype class with a Gibson-powered Riley LMP2 machine after 13 years of campaigning a Daytona Prototype.